mo-soleimani/mo-soleimani.github.io/_pages/about.md

 ---
 permalink: /
-title: "A Scholar Committed to WorldWide Sustainability and Peace"
+title: "A Scholar Committed to Sustainability and Peace"
-subtitle: "A Scholar Committed to WorldWide Sustainability and Peace"
 author_profile: true
 redirect_from:
   - /about/